SAP Negotiations

 Overview: Information asymmetry favors SAP โ€“ they know what every customer pays, but you only know your deal.
 Break that asymmetry by benchmarking and, if needed, bringing in third-party experts.

-Knowing what discounts and terms similar companies achieved arms you to demand a fair (or better) deal.
+Knowing what discounts and terms similar companies have achieved equips you with the confidence to demand a fair (or better) deal.
 External consultants or firms specializing in SAP licensing can also spot hidden gotchas and recommend concessions to seek.

 Best Practices: Leverage industry contacts, user groups, or subscription services to get anonymized data on SAP deals.
-For instance, what percentage off list price do companies of your size get for S/4HANA?
+For instance, what percentage off the list price do companies of your size typically receive for S/4HANA?

 Trap: A common mistake is negotiating in a vacuum, trusting SAPโ€™s word that youโ€™re getting a great deal without external validation.
 SAP sales reps often say, โ€œThis is a very special discount just for you,โ€ โ€“ but without benchmarks, how do you know?
-You might be accepting a mediocre deal, thinking itโ€™s good.
+You might be accepting a mediocre deal, thinking itโ€™s a good one.

 Another trap is not understanding SAPโ€™s discount policies.
 For example, SAP may have unpublished guidelines on max discounts based on deal size.
 If you donโ€™t push, they wonโ€™t offer.